Acronix98/opensource-website/README.md

 # opensource-website
-The public repository for the HI Launcher website.
+The public repository for the Project: HIC website.